In Your House 8: Beware of Dog: May 28

-The encore presentation of Beware of Dog was held live on Tuesday, May 28, 1996, and entitled "Beware of Dog 2".
-The event began by re-airing the two matches shown on pay-per-view from May 26 (Mero/Helmsley and Bulldog/Michaels).
+The second half of Beware of Dog was held live on Tuesday, May 28, 1996 after a scheduled taping of WWF Superstars at the North Charleston Coliseum.
+The event was held a day after a Raw event at the Cumberland County Civic Center a day after, and entitled "Beware of Dog 2".
+The broadcast began by re-airing the two matches shown on pay-per-view from May 26 (Mero/Helmsley and Bulldog/Michaels) while Superstars taping was ongoing.
 The first match that aired live on May 28 was a Caribbean Strap match between Steve Austin (with Ted DiBiase) and Savio Vega.
 The previous night on Raw (May 27), Ted DiBiase announced that if Austin did not defeat Vega, DiBiase would leave the WWF.
 The match was back and forth until Austin wrapped a portion of the strap around Vega's neck and began to drag him around the ring with the strap over his shoulder.
 Austin started the process of touching all four corners to win the match, but Vega also touched the corners (without Austin's knowledge) as he was being tugged.
 After Austin and Vega touched the third corner, Vega put up enough fight to force Austin to turn around.
 The two were now facing each other and Austin pulled on the strap, attempting to touch the last corner, but instead pulled with enough strength that Vega flew into the corner causing Austin to lose the match and DiBiase to leave the WWF.
+After the match, Vega led the audience in "Na Na Hey Hey Kiss Him Goodbye" by Steam, directed at DiBiase.